LAN eXtensions for Instrumentation: Conformance testing

+The LXI Consortium requires LXI Devices to go through standard testing.

 To support this compliance regime an LXI Test Suite is available.
 After a vendor joins the LXI Consortium they can gain access to the Consortium's Conformance Test Suite software, which they can use as a pre-test before submitting the product to the Consortium for compliance testing.
-Once a product is ready to submit, a vendor can choose to have its product tested at a PlugFest or an approved test house.
+Once a product is ready to submit, a vendor can choose to have their product tested at a PlugFest or an approved test house.
 A Technical Justification route allows vendors to certify compliance of derivative products by submitting test results to the Consortium to show that the device has been tested on the LXI Test Suite.
 The consortium provides guidance on when the Technical Justification route can be used and when a new formal test is required.

-Conformant instruments

-The number of LXI-compliant instruments has grown dramatically, starting from a handful of products from just two vendors in December 2005.
-This expansion in instrument availability has encouraged migration to LXI from older instrument platforms.
-As of January 2017, the Consortium had certified over 3600 instruments as being compliant with the Standard.